-- (a) each person holding an asbestos removal licence; and - (b) each supervisor named to the regulator in relation to an asbestos removal licence.
+- each person holding an asbestos removal (a) licence; and - each supervisor named to the regulator in (b) relation to an asbestos removal licence.

 528. Asbestos assessors register

 The regulator must keep a publicly available register of each person holding an asbestos assessor licence.